Top 9 Best Glitch & Stutter Pedals 2023

 • Speed & Blend

-Starting with the knobs, the โ€œSpeedโ€ control adjusts the โ€œtape speed.โ€ When the knob is set at noon, there is no change in the playback.ย Going clockwise creates a backtracking effect where chunks of what you play are reversed and added over the original signal.ย The intelligent processor inside the Tensor can adjust to whatever is played and automatically sets the size of the passage of play and reverse time.ย The โ€œBlendโ€ control is a mix ratio knob, so you can choose how wet or dry signal is heard.
+The intelligent processor inside the Tensor can adjust to whatever is played and automatically sets the size of the passage of play and reverse time.
+The “Blend” control is a mix ratio knob, so you can choose how wet or dry signal is heard.

 • Pitch & Rand

-If you want to experience some pitch shift, the aptly named โ€œPitchโ€ knob is your friend.ย In the 12 oโ€™clock position, you wonโ€™t hear a change.
-However, you can experience subtle to more intense pitch shifts as you experiment with the control.
-The pedalโ€™s Pitch range is between minus two and plus two octaves.ย In addition, the nearby โ€œRandโ€ knob controls the amount of randomization that happens to your sound.ย All the parameters available in the pedal will manifest randomly depending on where the knob is set.
-At higher values, youโ€™ll hear more intense randomness, while in a lower setting, the random effects will be less frequent.
+In addition, the nearby “Rand” knob controls the amount of randomization that happens to your sound.
+All the parameters available in the pedal will manifest randomly depending on where the knob is set.
+At higher values, you’ll hear more intense randomness, while in a lower setting, the random effects will be less frequent.

 • Time

-A unique parameter on the pedal is the โ€œTimeโ€ control.ย Like the other controls, thereโ€™s no alteration to the sound at the center.ย Youโ€™ll notice the time stretched or compressed as you deviate from this position.ย Whatโ€™s genuinely ingenious, however, is that there is no change in Pitch.
-Thatโ€™s why thereโ€™s a separate pitch on the unit.
-Youโ€™ll also hear audio artifacts as the time value is adjusted further up or down.
+What’s genuinely ingenious, however, is that there is no change in Pitch.
+That’s why there’s a separate pitch on the unit.
+You’ll also hear audio artifacts as the time value is adjusted further up or down.

 • Hold & M/L

-On the center of the pedal are two switches that offer three different modes within themselves.ย The switch marked โ€œHoldโ€ has overdub, record, or NXT modes that come into play when the sound is being looped.
-In record mode, the loop being played is replaced every time you play something.ย More of what you play live in the overdub setting will be layered over the previous loop.
-Finally, the NXT mode uses dual buffers, switching between them to play them alternatingly.ย The M/L switch toggles the Momentary and Latch functions.
 In Latch mode, recording a loop entails pressing the hold button once to start the recording and pressing it again to end it and begin playback.
 In Momentary mode, the concept is the same; however, once the hold button is let go, the pedal will stop recording and start playback.

 • Dir & M/L

-The second switch also allows choosing between three modes of play.ย When a loop is recorded, the switch can help toggle between Forward, Alternating, and Reverse settings.
+The second switch also allows choosing between three modes of play.
+When a loop is recorded, the switch can help toggle between Forward, Alternating, and Reverse settings.
 This means the loop can usually play, be reversed, or alternate between forward and reverse playbacks.
 Once again, the M/L switch comes into play to enter Momentary and Latch modes.

 Pros:

-A lot is going on under the hood of this highly advanced and intuitive pedal.ย With three playback options, three different looping modes, the momentary and latch feature, and many other controls, this stuttering beast has little to dislike.
+A lot is going on under the hood of this highly advanced and intuitive pedal.
+With three playback options, three different looping modes, the momentary and latch feature, and many other controls, this stuttering beast has little to dislike.

 Cons:

-The knobs arenโ€™t labeled, so a lot of guesswork is involved.
-Someone with an untrained ear may feel a little lost at times.ย Furthermore, it all comes down to preference, as some of you pedal rookies may think that the Red Panda Tensor overcomplicates things unnecessarily with a plethora of complex controls on its interface.
+The knobs aren’t labeled, so a lot of guesswork is involved.
+Someone with an untrained ear may feel a little lost at times.
+Furthermore, it all comes down to preference, as some of you pedal rookies may think that the Red Panda Tensor overcomplicates things unnecessarily with a plethora of complex controls on its interface.

 4. Meris Ottobit Junior